magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLCameraBase/NativeBindings/UnityEngine.XR.MagicLeap.MLCameraBase.NativeBindings.MLCameraCaptureStreamCaps.md

-The capabilities for each stream supported by logical camera device &#42; can be queried with MLCameraGetDeviceCaps.
+The capabilities for each stream supported by logical camera device &#42; can be queried with MLCameraGetDeviceCaps